 Thus if the government is not solving their problems under the current regime, it's simply a matter of tossing the bums out and electing a new set of self-serving posers who are not going to solve their problems.
 Our pointless four-year election cycle has all the intelligence of a washing machine—wash, rinse and repeat.

 Avoiding learning about the relevant issue when information is negative does not increase due to increasing trust in the government's ability to solve our problems, as specified in (c) in the abstract.
 Avoiding negative information is a hallmark of our species.
 See The Optimist's Brain.
 What increases is the desire to stick with one's psychological habits, along with fear of the unknown.
 We might call this cognitive hardening of the arteries.
 That's an altogether natural process, especially when people are confronted with a barrage of negative information they can't do anything about (as in this study).
 People dig in, not out.

 Trust in government—in authority figures or ruling institutions—does not increase desires to avoid learning if there's no desire to learn anything in the first place.
 That's another hallmark of our species.
 As always, when I say these sorts of things I am talking about the general rule of thumb.
 The rare exceptions only serve to prove that rule.

 And when people are motivated to figure out what's going on, it's usually due to a simple desire to make money.
 Think about investor types.
 Even these people are relatively rare in the general population.

-Therefore, millions more of our fellow Americans will find out to their great dismay that ignorance isn't bliss in the future.
-They won't have long to wait until they are on the receiving end of this hard lesson about life.
+Therefore, millions more of our fellow Americans will soon find out to their great dismay that ignorance is not bliss.
+America's decline has not been reversed.
+Indeed, it is accelerating.
+These Americans don't have long to wait until they are on the receiving end of another hard lesson about life.